 Hyuro - surrealism with a message

-Since the end of August, the first Van Eyck wall painting by the Argentinian artist Hyuro has adorned the corner of Bij Sint-Jacobs.
+Within walking distance of St Bavo's Cathedral, the Van Eyck mural by Argentine artist Hyuro adorns the corner of Bij Sint-Jacobs.
 Hyuro is known for her dreamlike, surrealistic compositions in which women often play the leading role.
 The soft colors in her work give her pictorial style an intimate and delicate atmosphere.
 She also remained true to her recognizable style for her interpretation of the Mystic Lamb on the facade of the antique shop Dino Antiques.

 With the sheet, which covers three people, Hyuro makes the link with the rich fabrics and robes that can be seen on the Ghent Altarpiece.
 The floral motif is a nod to the botanical splendor on the Altarpiece.
 The artist also likes to incorporate a political message in her works.
 With this 'mural' she wants to raise the refugee issue and the way in which the politics deal with it.